Sagar-Akhade/Autism-Prediction-Using-ML/README.md

 - **Accuracy**
 - **Precision**
 - **Recall**
+- **F1 Score**
 - **Confusion Matrix**

 These metrics provide insights into how well the models perform in predicting autism.

+## Hyperparameter Tuning

+GridSearchCV was used for hyperparameter tuning to improve model performance.
+The hyperparameters for models like Decision Tree, Random Forest, and SVM were fine-tuned using cross-validation to achieve optimal results.

 ## Results